jeekinlau/viewpoly_tetraploid_rose_fungal_disease_supplementary_data/README.md

 ______________________________

 # How to use this site
 To view the supplementary data in this implementation of VIEWpoly please do the following:
+1. If you have devtools already installed you can skip the first line.
+2. Use devtools install_github() to install this specific verion of VIEWpoly.
+3. To run the customized version of VIEWpoly please run third line of code.

 ```
 install.packages("devtools")